-It involves the use of a rubber cap placed on the head so that brain wave activity can be measured.
-The qEEG measures brain waves and activity at 19 different locations on the scalp.
-It also shows how brain waves at one location communicate to those at other locations providing an accurate measure for power, consistency, and speed.
-It is used to provide data about how YOUR brain supports emotions and cognitive abilities and allows us to design a method to “train” your brain.
+To do this, we place a rubber cap on your head to measure brainwave activity at 19 different locations on the scalp.
+The qEEG also shows how brainwaves at one location communicate with those at other locations, providing an accurate measure of power, consistency, and speed.
+It provides data about how YOUR brain supports emotions and cognitive abilities and allows us to design a method to “train” your brain.

-The qEEG measures the activity of all of the brain waves and compares them to a large database of what “normal” brain waves are supposed to look like.
-If brain waves of any category are abnormal, this causes dysregulation which translates into symptoms that you may be experiencing such as hyperactivity, inability to focus, inability to relax, and more.
+The qEEG measures the activity of all the brainwaves and compares them to an extensive database of what “normal” brainwaves are supposed to look like.
+If brainwaves of any category are abnormal, this causes dysregulation, which translates into symptoms that you may be experiencing, such as hyperactivity, inability to focus, inability to relax, and more.
 For example, too much Theta wave activity can indicate that a patient has ADHD.

 Our Neurofeedback Protocols

-While NeuroFeedback can be used to treat a variety of disorders associated with the brain and central nervous system, here at the Brain Treatment Center Dallas, we use the protocol to treat persons with ADHD, Sleeping Disorders, and for those who want to improve their focus and calm their minds.
+Neurofeedback can be used to treat a variety of disorders associated with the brain and central nervous system.
+Here at the Brain Treatment Center Dallas, we use the protocol to treat patients with ADHD, sleep disorders, and those who want to improve their focus and calm their minds.

-We treat patients with these conditions who are 8 years and older.
+We treat patients with these conditions who are eight years and older.

-The first appointment will be your qEEG/Brain mapping appointment which will last from an hour and a half to two hours.
-The qEEG does involve the use of a rubber cap with 19 leads to be placed on your head and will involve sessions of recording which require you to close your eyes some of the time and keep them open for others while the qEEG is recording your brain waves.
-This is a completely painless test, and Kristen will be with you the entire time to guide you through the process.
+The first appointment will be for your qEEG/brain mapping, which will last from an hour and a half to two hours.
+The qEEG will involve recording sessions that require you to close your eyes for some of the time and keep them open for others.
+This is a completely painless test, and we will be with you the entire time to guide you through the process.